farengeyt451/ngx-tippy-wrapper/README.md

 ## Grouped tooltips

-If you want to give different tooltip content to many different elements, while only needing to initialize once with shared props:
+If you want to give different tooltip content to many different elements, while only needing to initialize once with shared props use `ngx-tippy-group` component:

 <!-- prettier-ignore-start -->
 ```html